 CUISR is working with the community to conduct research that can be transferred to other organizations and settings.
 For instance, a comprehensive, collaborative Poverty Elimination Strategy has been developed, guided, and monitored by data and evidence from CUISR’s Quality of Life research.

-Knowledge mobilization: CUISR disseminates its research findings through newsletters, brown bag luncheons, reports, journal articles, monographs, videos, listserv, website, and the CUISR Resource Room.
+Knowledge mobilization: CUISR disseminates its research findings through website, social media, community events, workshops, presentations, reports, fact sheets, posters, blogs, case studies, journal articles, monographs, videos, arts-based methods, listserv, and the CUISR Resource Room on the 4th floor of the Williams Building.

 Portal bringing university and community together to address social issues: CUISR supports interdisciplinary collaboration between faculty and academic departments and facilitates the establishment of partnerships with community agencies.
 A unique point of contact makes it easier for community agencies to access academic expertise and allows for improved coordination of work.

 Public policy: CUISR continues to explore innovative methods to support evidence-based practice and policy.
-CUISR is represented at a number of policy tables, including the provincial Advisory Table on Individualized Funding for People with Intellectual Disabilities, the Saskatoon Poverty Reduction Partnership, and the Saskatoon Regional Intersectoral Committee (RIC).
-Created by the Human Services Integration Forum and funded through the Province of Saskatchewan, the Saskatoon RIC’s mission is to work in partnership with community voices and researchers to coordinate linkages that shape and influence policies, programs, funding and resource deployment to meet the diverse needs of vulnerable children, youth and their families.
+CUISR has been represented at a number of policy tables, including the national and provincial Advisory Table on Individualized Funding for People with Intellectual Disabilities, as well as the now disbanded Saskatoon Regional Intersectoral Committee (RIC).
+Created by the Human Services Integration Forum and funded through the Province of Saskatchewan, the Saskatoon RIC’s mission was to work in partnership with community voices and researchers to coordinate linkages that shape and influence policies, programs, funding and resource deployment to meet the diverse needs of vulnerable children, youth and their families.
+We continue to participate actively in and partner with the Saskatoon Poverty Reduction Partnership.Student training: CUISR provides training and guidance to undergraduate and graduate students, community researchers, including those with lived experience, and encourages community agencies to provide community orientation in order to promote reciprocal benefits for agencies and researchers.